JBeni/JsonPlaceholder/README.md

 		* React latest version with Node v16.13.2, npm v8.1.2 (The IDE was already configured for this settings)
 		* The endpoint for the Web API is stored in the Services/ApiConfiguration file

+	* NOTICE: The route for the todos behave differently on the server its recommended to do the complex stuff in the server not on client.

 	* WEB API Test
 		* I made the routes for todos and posts dynamically, you can retrieve different number of items, for example, /posts/30 will return only the first 30 elements from all the items